Deposit Money

 $5,0006 month

 If after six months, you find that you did not need the $5,000 that is maturing, you would move that amount into a new CD with a 5 year term.
 That means it will mature six months after the $10,000 CD.
-As each one matures, you can move it into a 5 year CD so that you get to a point where all of your CDs are taking advantage of a higher 5 year APY, but that each year a portion of your savings is available in case you want to do something different with it.
+As each one matures, you can move it into a 5 year CD.
+Over time you will get to a point where all of your CDs are taking advantage of a higher 5 year APY!
+Additionally, each year a portion of your savings is available in case you want to do something different with it.

 Of course, the CD ladder can be done with long terms or short terms depending on your need for liquidity and flexibility.